container-storage-interface/spec/spec.md

   // RECOMMENDED that each Plugin keeps this information as small as
   // possible.
 This field is OPTIONAL. map<string, string> values = 1;
 }

+message Principal {
+  // describes attributes for defining the principal identity of
+  // a volume binding for a container.

+  // This field is OPTIONAL.
+If specified it contains the CO namespace
+  // identity in which the the following identity information (user /
+  // group) exists.
+  string namespace = 1;
+  // This field is OPTIONAL.
+If specified it contains the CO user
+  // identity to which all access to a given volume through this publishings
+  // mounts is mapped to.
+  string user = 2;
+  // This field is OPTIONAL.
+If specified it contains the CO group
+  // identity to which all access to a given volume through this publishings
+  // mounts is mapped to.
+  string group = 3;
+}
 ```